Testing the Combination of Copanlisib, Nivolumab and Ipilimumab in Patients with Advanced Cancer and Lymphoma

-- Patients must have histologically documented metastatic solid tumors which have progressed after one line of therapy, or lymphoma which has progressed after all Food and Drug Administration (FDA)-approved therapy; this trial will enroll a minimum of 5 lymphoma patients
+- Patients must have histologically documented metastatic, recurrent, or locally unresectable solid tumors which have progressed after one line of therapy, or for which no curative therapy is available.
+Patients with lymphoma who have received adequate exposure to standard of care therapy and for whom no curative therapy is available are also eligible (this trial will enroll a minimum of 5 lymphoma patients)

 - Patients must have measurable or evaluable disease